Plants we regret losing

 Correa ‘Federation Belle’

 We planted two Correa ‘Federation Belle’, one in April 2005 and the other in April 2009.
 This hybrid between C. ‘Marian’s Marvel’ and C. reflexa var. speciosa forms a shrub to 1.5m high with bright pink flowers with cream tips.
 This hybrid was selected by Mole Station Native Nursery, Tenterfield, NSW so should be used to our frosty conditions.
 One died in the heat of summer 2009 and the other did not like the extra rain in April 2011.
-We find in our garden that correas are susceptible to both hot and wet conditions.
+We find in our garden that correas are susceptible to both hot and cold, and wet and dry conditions.
+They are quite fussy.

 Correa ‘Inglewood Gold’